-- 6. Certificate of Free Sale (CFS): The certificate indicates that the exporter has a permit to produce, manufacture, distribute and pack food products for human consumption.
-It states that the products are freely sold and consumed in the United States, as well as exported.
-ARSA reviews that the information in the CFS such as the product's name, trademark, manufacturer and country of origin is the same information provided in the request for sanitary registration and in the label.
-The certificate is issued by the appropriate state-level health authorities or Chambers of Commerce.
-The certificate is requested to obtain the product registration of processed food products with ARSA. - 7.
-Quality Certificate: This certificate is issued by the Association of Official Seed Analysts (AOSA), an organization of member laboratories.
+7. Quality Certificate: This certificate is issued by the Association of Official Seed Analysts (AOSA), an organization of member laboratories.
 Members include official state, federal, and university seed laboratories across the United States.
 SENASA requires that the analysis reflected in the certificate state that the seed has a germination of no less that 85 percent and that the seed analysis was done within the last six months.
 For additional information contact: www.aosaseed.com.

 Section III.
-Specific Attestations Required on Export Certificate(s)
+Specific Attestations Required on Export Certificate(s).

 The certificates and attestation (declaration) listed in Section II above provide information needed by SENASA to comply with the import requirements of Honduras.
 Some specific attestations, however, will be requested when the animal or plant health conditions of the exporter country changes.
-SENASA indicates that it is the responsibility of the importer, as well as the exporter to keep updated on any animal or plant pests or diseases outbreaks.
+SENASA indicates that it is the responsibility of both the importer and exporter to stay up to date on any animal or plant pests or diseases outbreaks.
 A detailed outline of the content of export certificates is provided in Appendix I of this report.

 Section IV.
-Government Certificate's Legal Entry Requirements
+Government Certificate's Legal Entry Requirements.

-GOH institutions involved in the importation of food and agricultural products are the National Plant, Animal Health and Food Safety Service (SENASA) and the new Sanitary Regulation Agency (ARSA).
-SENASA issues the import permits and regulates the inspection of all agricultural products that enter Honduras.
-ARSA is in charge of the sanitary registration and inspection of food products approved to be sold at the retail and wholesale level.
+GOH institutions involved in the import of food and agricultural products are the National Plant, Animal Health, and Food Safety Service (SENASA) and the Sanitary Regulation Agency (ARSA).
+SENASA issues the import permits and regulates the inspection of all food and agricultural products that enter Honduras.
+ARSA is in charge of the product registration, sanitary license and inspection of food and beverages approved to be sold at the retail and wholesale level.
+Starting October 2020, ARSA also issues a sanitary authorization for imported raw materials and additives for processed food and beverage manufacturing.
+Honduran Customs Administration (ADUANAS) officials review that the invoice complies with the GOH's revenue tariff.

-SENASA issues import permits for plant, animal, processed, consumer ready food products, agricultural chemicals, veterinary products; and inputs used in food processing for human or animal consumption that enter Honduras.
-ARSA issues licenses, sanitary registrations, and other sanitary authorizations for food and beverages, medicines, natural products, cosmetics, medical devices and hygiene products.
+SENASA issues import permits for plant, animal, processed, consumer ready food products, agricultural chemicals, veterinary products, and inputs used in food processing for human or animal consumption.

 Generally, import regulations and export certificate requirements describe and/or attest to animal and plant health or product safety, production, or processing methods.
 They attest to the status of the manufacturing or packaging establishment producing the food.
-Requesting a certificate is also geared toward avoiding fraud in transactions dealing with food and agricultural products, as well as protecting the agriculture and economic interests of Honduras in both the domestic and international food and agricultural trade.
+Requesting a certificate is also geared toward avoiding fraud in transactions dealing with food and agricultural products, as well as protecting the agricultural and economic interests of Honduras in both the domestic and international food and agricultural trade.